Introduction

 • Why is my laptop overheating while charging?

-Charging your laptop can generate additional heat, particularly if the battery is old or the power adapter is faulty.
+If you charge your laptop to full its battery then it can produce additional heat, especially if the battery of your laptop is old, or the power adapter is damaged.

 Cause #1: Dust and Dirt Buildup